Overview

 Implementing Warehouse Robot Navigation

-In this hands-on exercise, you'll implement a simplified version of the navigation system used in our East African warehouse robotics case study.
+In this hands-on exercise, you'll implement a simplified version of the navigation system used in our warehouse robotics case study.
 This exercise combines sensing, control, and programming fundamentals to create a basic obstacle-avoiding robot.

 Exercise Objectives

-Implement obstacle detection algorithm Create a function that processes sensor data to identify obstacles in the robot's path Develop navigation logic Program decision-making logic for robot movement based on environmental data Simulate warehouse navigation Test your implementation with a simulated warehouse floor plan
+Implement obstacle detection algorithm Create a function that processes sensor data to identify obstacles in the robot's path Develop navigation logic Program decision-making logic for robot movement based on environmental data Simulate warehouse navigation Test your implementation with a simulated warehouse floor plan Required Materials Python 3.6+ installed on your computer Basic understanding of programming concepts Text editor or IDE (VS Code recommended)

 Step 1: Set Up the Environment

-Create a new Python file named warehouse_robot.py and add the following code to define our robot simulator: # Warehouse Robot Simulator # Inspired by East African warehouse automation case study class WarehouseEnvironment: def __init__(self, width=10, height=10): self.width = width self.height = height self.obstacles = [] self.robot_x = 0 self.robot_y = 0 self.goal_x = width - 1 self.goal_y = height - 1 def add_obstacle(self, x, y): self.obstacles.append((x, y)) def is_obstacle(self, x, y): return (x, y) in self.obstacles def display(self): for y in range(self.height): for x in range(self.width): if x == self.robot_x and y == self.robot_y: print("R", end=" ") elif x == self.goal_x and y == self.goal_y: print("G", end=" ") elif self.is_obstacle(x, y): print("X", end=" ") else: print(".", end=" ") print() print() class Robot: def __init__(self, environment): self.env = environment self.x = environment.robot_x self.y = environment.robot_y def get_sensor_data(self): # Simulates the robot's sensors by checking adjacent cells sensor_data = { "north": self.env.is_obstacle(self.x, self.y - 1) if self.y > 0 else True, "east": self.env.is_obstacle(self.x + 1, self.y) if self.x < self.env.width - 1 else True, "south": self.env.is_obstacle(self.x, self.y + 1) if self.y < self.env.height - 1 else True, "west": self.env.is_obstacle(self.x - 1, self.y) if self.x > 0 else True } return sensor_data def move(self, direction): if direction == "north" and self.y > 0 and not self.env.is_obstacle(self.x, self.y - 1): self.y -= 1 elif direction == "east" and self.x < self.env.width - 1 and not self.env.is_obstacle(self.x + 1, self.y): self.x += 1 elif direction == "south" and self.y < self.env.height - 1 and not self.env.is_obstacle(self.x, self.y + 1): self.y += 1 elif direction == "west" and self.x > 0 and not self.env.is_obstacle(self.x - 1, self.y): self.x -= 1 # Update the environment's robot position self.env.robot_x = self.x self.env.robot_y = self.y def at_goal(self): return self.x == self.env.goal_x and self.y == self.env.goal_y
+Create a new Python file named warehouse_robot.py and add the following code to define our robot simulator: # Warehouse Robot Simulator # Based on modern warehouse automation systems class WarehouseEnvironment: def __init__(self, width=10, height=10): self.width = width self.height = height self.obstacles = [] self.robot_x = 0 self.robot_y = 0 self.goal_x = width - 1 self.goal_y = height - 1 def add_obstacle(self, x, y): self.obstacles.append((x, y)) def is_obstacle(self, x, y): return (x, y) in self.obstacles def display(self): for y in range(self.height): for x in range(self.width): if x == self.robot_x and y == self.robot_y: print("R", end=" ") elif x == self.goal_x and y == self.goal_y: print("G", end=" ") elif self.is_obstacle(x, y): print("X", end=" ") else: print(".", end=" ") print() print() class Robot: def __init__(self, environment): self.env = environment self.x = environment.robot_x self.y = environment.robot_y def get_sensor_data(self): # Simulates the robot's sensors by checking adjacent cells sensor_data = { "north": self.env.is_obstacle(self.x, self.y - 1) if self.y > 0 else True, "east": self.env.is_obstacle(self.x + 1, self.y) if self.x < self.env.width - 1 else True, "south": self.env.is_obstacle(self.x, self.y + 1) if self.y < self.env.height - 1 else True, "west": self.env.is_obstacle(self.x - 1, self.y) if self.x > 0 else True } return sensor_data def move(self, direction): if direction == "north" and self.y > 0 and not self.env.is_obstacle(self.x, self.y - 1): self.y -= 1 elif direction == "east" and self.x < self.env.width - 1 and not self.env.is_obstacle(self.x + 1, self.y): self.x += 1 elif direction == "south" and self.y < self.env.height - 1 and not self.env.is_obstacle(self.x, self.y + 1): self.y += 1 elif direction == "west" and self.x > 0 and not self.env.is_obstacle(self.x - 1, self.y): self.x -= 1 # Update the environment's robot position self.env.robot_x = self.x self.env.robot_y = self.y def at_goal(self): return self.x == self.env.goal_x and self.y == self.env.goal_y

 Step 2: Implement the Navigation Algorithm

-Now, add the following function to implement a simple right-hand wall following algorithm, similar to what might be used in our warehouse case study: def navigate_to_goal(robot): """ Implementation of a simplified navigation algorithm.
-This is similar to algorithms used in warehouse robotics but greatly simplified for educational purposes. """ # YOUR CODE HERE - Implement the navigation logic # This function should use the robot's sensor data to make movement decisions # and continue until the robot reaches the goal # Hint: You might want to use a right-hand wall following approach # or implement a simple A* pathfinding algorithm pass
+Now, add the following function to implement a simple right-hand wall following algorithm, similar to what might be used in typical warehouse systems: def navigate_to_goal(robot): """ Implementation of a simplified navigation algorithm.
+This is similar to algorithms used in warehouse robotics but greatly simplified for educational purposes. """ # YOUR CODE HERE - Implement the navigation logic # This function should use the robot's sensor data to make movement decisions # and continue until the robot reaches the goal # Hint: You might want to use a right-hand wall following approach # or implement a simple A* pathfinding algorithm pass Your Implementation Task Complete the navigate_to_goal() function using one of these approaches: Option 1: Right-hand wall following (simpler) Implement an algorithm that always tries to keep a wall on its right side.
+The pseudocode is: Check if at goal, if yes, return Try to turn right and move If can't turn right, try to go straight If can't go straight, try to turn left If can't turn left, turn around Repeat until at goal Option 2: Simple A* pathfinding (more advanced) Implement a basic A* algorithm that finds the shortest path to the goal.
+This will require implementing: A priority queue for the open set A method to calculate Manhattan distance as the heuristic Tracking of visited nodes Path reconstruction once the goal is found

 Step 3: Test Your Implementation